jimbirch/GISBoids/README.md

 # QGISBoids
-An implementation of boids in QGIS
+A spatial implementation of Boids

 Still very much a work in progress.